maniospas/Blombly/docs/basics/builtins.md

 }
 ```

-## Sneak peek at signals
+## Trying until return

 To get a full sense of how control flow may work with other commands,
-here we briefly introduce signals -
-the mechanism behind Blombly's error handling.
-We use these to create the
+here we make a soft introduction to return signals; if errors indicate
+unsuccessful algorithms, return statements indicate successfully concluding
+algorithms.
+Here, we focus only on returning (and ignore additional error handling statements
+that would be needed), as this lets us define
-equivalent of continue and break statements without needing more keywords.
+the equivalent of continue and break statements without needing more keywords.

-In particular, the `value = try{@code}` intercepts both errors
+To intercept both kinds of signals, use the `value = try{@code}` pattern,
-and `return value;`
-statements on its internal code segment.
-Given that brackets may again
+from which a value can be retrieved with the statement`return value;`.
+This is the same mechanism as the one we will [next](blocks.md) use to
+return values from called methods.

-be ommited for a segment of one command, one can use it to compute
+By ommiting brackes for code comprising only one command, we can conveniently
-one-line conditions like in this example:
+combine interception mechanism with other control flows statements like so:

 ```java
 // main.bb